tavinus/pdfScale/README.md

 # pdfScale 2
 Bash Script to ***scale*** and/or ***resize*** PDFs from the command line.
-Uses ghostscript to create a scaled and/or resized version of the pdf input.
+Uses ghostscript (`gs`) to create a scaled and/or resized version of the pdf input.

 In `scaling mode`, the PDF paper size does not change, just the elements are scaled.
 In `resize mode`, the PDF paper will be changed and fit-to-page will be applied.